 Japanese artist Ayumi Shibata uses traditional methods of Japanese paper cutting to create miniature cities within vessels of glass.
 Her chosen materials reference the delicate relationship humans have with our environment and natural forces of our world, while also relating to the Japanese translation of “paper.”
 In Japanese, the word for “paper” is “Kami,” which can also mean “god,” “divinity,” or “spirit.”
-Kami are omnipresent in the Shinto religion, and reside in the sky, ground, trees, and rocks.
+Kami are omnipresent in the Shinto religion and reside in the sky, ground, trees, and rocks.

-“Kami move freely beyond time, universe and places, appearing during events, as well as in our houses and our bodies,” said Shibata on her website.
+“Kami move freely beyond time, universe, and places, appearing during events, as well as in our houses and our bodies,” said Shibata on her website.
 “These spirits also dwell in paper.
 In the religion of Shinto, white paper is considered a sacred material.”

 Do stories and artists like this matter to you?
-Become a Colossal Member and support independent arts publishing.
-Join a community of like-minded readers who are passionate about contemporary art, help support our interview series, gain access to partner discounts, and much more.
+Become a Colossal Member today and support independent arts publishing for as little as $5 per month.
+You'll connect with a community of like-minded readers who are passionate about contemporary art, read articles and newsletters ad-free, sustain our interview series, get discounts and early access to our limited-edition print releases, and much more.
 Join now!